 This approach is not without perils however, as governments are cracking down on overuse of contractors, which in some cases is seen to undermine labor laws and worker rights to benefits, overtime and other employee protections.

-An independent contractor is any non-employee who performs services for a specific client under agreed terms and conditions.
+An independent contractor is any self-employed individual who performs services for a specific client under agreed terms and conditions.
 They may be known as independent contractors, freelancers or consultants, and are usually self-employed or may work through an umbrella or management company.
 The scope of work and length of service are spelled out in the contract, such as time allotted, deliverables, deadlines and project payment.

 Independent contractors are not employees of the client, as long as they fall within the legal definition of a contractor.
 This definition is subject to interpretation, and will depend on the laws of the country where work is performed.
 The client’s only obligation is to pay the contractor for the agreed work, and once complete there is no further relationship unless a new project is contracted.